notMKwolfie2011/GLauncher-2.0/README.md

-.version 2 of GLauncher uploaded for the beta versions check out: https://codepen.io/MKwolfie20111
+• Version 2 of GLauncher uploaded for the beta versions Check out: https://codepen.io/MKwolfie20111

-.sombody smarter than me run it in github but for the others justrun it in codepen or a simular enviroment
+• somebody smarter than me run it in GitHub but for the others just run it in CodePen or a similar environment